RECOWNs: Probabilistic Circuits for Trustworthy Time Series Forecasting: Experimental Evaluation

 \section{Experimental Evaluation}

-To show the benefits of using RECOWNs, we investigate the following research questions: \begin{description} \item[(Q1) Quality of Predictions] Can RECOWNs differentiate ``bad'' from ``good'' predictions on a sequence level? \item[(Q2) Uncertainty of Predictions] Using the proposed LLRS, can RECOWNs estimate the uncertainty of predictions in the time domain? \end{description}
+To show the benefits of using RECOWNs, we investigate the following research questions: \begin{description} \item[(Q1) Quality of Predictions] Can RECOWNs distinguish between ``bad'' and ``good'' predictions on a sequence level? \item[(Q2) Uncertainty of Predictions] Using the Log-Likelihood Ratio Score (proposed in Section \ref{sec:Uncertainty}), can RECOWNs estimate the uncertainty of predictions in the time domain? \end{description}